lynzh/autoswipe/README.md

 	cd autoswipe
 	ln -s SwipeRight /path/to/sdk/tools

-## Ready, now you can try it out, edit SwipeRight.py with interval and amount
+## Ready, now you can try it out
-## start with low numbers so you dont drain your battery (has happened to me)
+Edit SwipeRight.py with interval and amount start with low numbers so you dont drain your battery (has happened to me)

 Start with

 	cd autoswipe
 	./swipestart